vidita-bit/Connect-Covid-19-Volunteers/README.md

       - The mail consisting of application form and dataset of teasting centers of COVID-19
       - Student will fill and submit the form according to their current location either home or hostel , selecting the preferred               testing center as form also consist location of centers therefore according to the suitable routes they can filter it.
       - Their response consisting of their medical streams will be send to the server of testing centers as preferred by the students
-      - This way assistance in various means telemedicine, nurses, junior doctors can be fullfilled
+      - This way assistance in various means telemedicine, nurses, junior doctors can be fulfilled